salutesh/Exile_Expansion/Exile_CLS/README.md

 > ## Installation:
 >
-> 1. Add the CfgExileHoldActions.cpp and the CfgExileLootContainers.cpp and the texture folder to your Exile mission root folder.
+> 1. Add the CfgExileHoldActions.cpp and the CfgExileExtendetLootspawn.cpp and the texture folder to your Exile mission root folder.
 > 2. Merge the content of the provided description.ext with your Exile missions description.ext.
 >
 > So it looks like this for example:
 >
 >	  #include "config.cpp"
->	  #include "CfgExileLootContainers.cpp"
+>	  #include "CfgFunctions.cpp"
 >	  #include "CfgExileHoldActions.cpp"
+>	  #include "CfgExileExtendetLootspawn.cpp"
 >
 >
 > 3. Merge the content of the provided CfgRemoteExec.cpp with your Exile missions description.ext CfgRemoteExec class: